jancespivo/network-traffic/README.md

 PR Welcome!

 Feel free to add percentage (to get nice color when bandwidth is saturated) or any other feature if it makes sense.
+Network interface filter, customized formatting, tooltip...